Lunar-Proxy/.github/profile/README.md

 ## Solar

-The github organization for the web-proxy Solar that removes censorship & focuses on improving the user experience
+The GitHub organization for the web proxy Solar focuses on removing censorship & improving the user's experience.